Phone : +256 781 451 207

 4. Avoiding flying drones in military and government facilities

-Note: Only permanent residents and citizens of Rwanda can apply for permits or register a drone through the Aviation authority in the country.
+Note: Only permanent residents and citizens of Rwanda can apply for permits or register a drone.
+This must be done through the Aviation authority in the country.
 If you are traveling to Rwanda with a drone, you need to go through someone already in the country.
 You can read more here on how to get a drone permit for both commercial and recreational use outside national parks.

-Can I use a drone for my gorilla trek in Rwanda?
+Can I use a drone for gorilla trekking in Rwanda?
 The answer is no. The government of Rwanda does not allow tourists to use drones while tracking or observing mountain gorillas.
 Allowing drones in gorilla parks would raise many ethical issues regarding gorilla trekking.
 During the briefing for gorilla trekking, the park Rangers will let you know of the best way to film gorillas without necessarily using drones.
 Photographing gorillas can only be done with standard cameras.
-A drone hovering above a gorilla group could scare them and turn you into a threat.
-Gorilla charging is rare but possible if they see you as a threat.
+A drone hovering above a gorilla group could scare them and make you look like a threat to the primates.
+Gorilla charging is rare but possible if they begin suspecting that you are a threat.

 Note: One can be arrested by security Agencies in Rwanda and have their equipment confiscated if found with a drone illegally.
 You don’t want to be found with an illegal drone near a border post, airport, government building, political institution or prison.